 - Premier’s EMC Fellow: Dr Ruey Leng Loo.

 Professor Holmes and Dr Loo relocated from the United Kingdom in early 2019 to commence their Fellowships.
-They are based in the Australian National Phenome Centre, which is led by Murdoch University and located in the Perkins South building on the Fiona Stanley Hospital Campus.
+They are based in the Australian National Phenome Centre (ANPC), which is led by Murdoch University and located in the Perkins South building on the Fiona Stanley Hospital Campus.

 - Professor Holmes and Dr Loo are assisting WA to play a significant role in human phenomics research (using metabolic phenotyping) targeted at precision medicine by building on the State's strengths in metabolic phenotyping.

 In addition to advancing precision medicine, metabolic phenotyping also offers WA opportunities to: